CyberShadow/ae/ui/video/notes.md

 Renderers
 =========

 Currently, we only only have SDL 1.2 support.
+[Addendum: there are now SDL and OpenGL renderers.]

 SDL 1.2 apparently does most rendering in software.
 This is fine for most of our use cases, except smooth resizing.